 Aravani Art Project is a Women and Trans-Women art collective which involves a collaborative Public art/ wall art project to raise voice and awareness of the friendship between Trans-women and Women in public spaces.
 Through creative collaborations they are gently reshaping the politics of inclusion and exclusion that surround gender identities.
 They have done wall art projects across major cities in India and have changed the way artists are perceived.

 A non-profit organisation based in Mumbai that aims to make slums self-sustainable through slum tourism, Chal Rang De aims to empower the slum villagers.
-They started their mission by renovating the exteriors of the slums, making walls Instagram-worthy as to attract people to click pictures.
+They started their mission by renovating the exteriors of the slums, making walls Instagram-worthy so as to attract people to click pictures.
 Started by Dedeepya Reddy they've engaged more than 5000+ volunteers till date and continue to paint bright canvas through which we can walk.